Skip to main content

 Subject Complaints

-Individuals are encouraged to inform the Institutional Review Board (IRB) when they feel that they may have been harmed or put at risk by their participation in a research study or treated in a way that they find inappropriate.
+Individuals are encouraged to inform the Michigan State University (MSU) Human Research Protection Program (HRPP) and/or the Institutional Review Board (IRB) when they feel that they may have been harmed or put at risk by their participation in a research study or treated in a way that they find inappropriate.
+This includes individuals who may have been recruited to participate in a study but decided not to participate.
 The IRB takes all subject complaints seriously.

 Complaints may be identified in a number of ways, including a complaint:

-• Made by an individual directly to the Human Research Protection Program (HRPP), IRB, or Compliance office, the Office of Regulatory Affairs, or to another committee, department, or official (e.g., MSU Misconduct Hotline)
+• Made by an individual directly to the HRPP, IRB, IRB Reliance, or Compliance office, the Office of Research Regulatory Support, or to another committee, department, or official (e.g., MSU Misconduct Hotline)

 • Identified through the IRB continuing review of ongoing research (when required)